-Exceptional circumstances: the following are examples of 'exceptional circumstances': a preschool child who has a statement or EHCP, a student that has been temporarily moved out of their home due to violence or eviction, a child that has been excluded from school and a new place has been negotiated, a student for whom a managed move has been negotiated, pupils in their final year of primary or secondary school who move houses.
+Exceptional circumstances: the following are examples of 'exceptional circumstances'; a student that has been temporarily moved out of their home due to violence or eviction, a child that has been excluded from school and a new place has been negotiated, a student for whom a managed move has been negotiated, pupils in their final year of primary or secondary school who move houses.
 Each case will be considered on its own merits, examples listed here are not exhaustive and do not automatically qualify for travel assistance.